-For many of today's students, Skylab is a part of history that took place long before they were born.
-However, it is an important part of space exploration, having the groundwork for future space ventures.
+For today's students, Skylab is a part of history that took place long before they were born.
+But it is an important part of space exploration; it laid substantial groundwork for future space ventures.
 Its potential is just now being realized with the ISS.
-"I think most people would recognize Skylab as the world's first space station, or at least the U.S.'s first space station," said sstronaut Owen Garriott, a member of the second crew to inhabit the station.
+"I think most people would recognize Skylab as the world's first space station, or at least the U.S.'s first space station," said Garriott.

-Mission Commander Gerald Carr and pilot William Pogue demonstrate weight training in zero-gravity.
+Astronauts Carr and Pogue demonstrate weight training in zero-gravity.

-In 2003, when asked about the modern successor to the Skylab program, Garriott said that he believes the ISS could have a great future.
-"It's got great potential, but not with only two people on board.
+When asked about the modern successor to the Skylab program, Garriott said that he believes the ISS could have a great future.
+"It's got great potential, but not with only two people onboard.
 We're still waiting expectantly for the potential to be realized."
-A decade later, the ISS routinely hosts six-person crews and after years of six-month tours of duty, plans are in place for astronauts to serve yearlong tours of duty beginning 2015.
+He said that he believes the ISS could be a very productive scientific facility once the crew size is increased.

 Carr said that he and fellow third-crew astronaut Pogue were actually involved in the development for 13 years of what became ISS, and were able to share their experiences during the design planning.
 "It looks to me like it's a good system," he said.